 Why does this answer indicate the learner needs further development?

 This answer demonstrates basic understanding of the stress – strain graph.
 However, the response does not clearly apply the information to an engineering context, such as how these values would be used in a real application.
-It also needs further development because it is descriptive rather than reasoned as it lists different points on the graph without explaining why these points are important.
+It also needs further development because it is descriptive rather than reasoned, as it lists different points on the graph without explaining why these points are important.
 It only says engineers can use the information to understand the material.
 It does not explain how the information relates to failure prevention.

 AO2 question 6 – Core Content 5.7